 Ably’s global realtime service enables Internet enabled devices, such as a browser, phone, server or IoT sensor, to stream data in realtime between to any other Internet connected device in milliseconds.
-The Ably platform brings enterprise scale messaging to developers by delivering 100% service availability, message delivery guarantees- and low-latencies globally (typically less than 60ms).
+The Ably platform brings enterprise scale messaging to developers by delivering a highly-available service, message delivery guarantees and low-latencies globally (typically less than 60ms).

 In order to understand how Ably works, and why pub/sub is only one part of the problem we solve for developers, we have have broken down the key concepts below.